emmajanedrews/base-template/_posts/2017-06-27-whats-happening-in-the-gulf-coast-real-estate-market.md

 Another final thing to keep in mind is to be prepared when interest rates go up.
 Be sure to keep an eye on this, as it can definitely influence the market.&nbsp;

 That being said, buying a home now will certainly be less expensive than it will be next year.
 So if you’ve been thinking of buying, don’t wait.
-And remember, if you’d like to learn more, or have any questions, feel free to get in touch with by dropping me an email or giving me a call.
+And remember, if you’d like to learn more or have any questions, feel free to get in touch with by dropping me an email or giving me a call.
 I look forward to hearing from you.